mitre/cti/USAGE.md

 Note that because groups use software and software uses techniques, groups can be considered indirect users of techniques used by their software.
 See [Getting techniques used by a group's software](#Getting-techniques-used-by-a-groups-software).

 #### Detects relationships
-Relationships between data-sources and techniques include the following additional field:
+Relationships between data sources and techniques include the following additional field:

 | Field | Type | Description |
 |:------|:-----|-------------|